NorfairKing/smos/smos-docs-site/content/pages/installation/nixos.markdown

 ---
-title: Installation on Nixos
+title: Installation on NixOS
 description: Documentation about using Smos from NixOS
 ---

-To install smos on nixos, [a `home-manager` module](https://rycee.gitlab.io/home-manager/) has been provided in the smos repository at `nix/home-manager-module.nix`.
+To install smos on NixOS, [a `home-manager` module](https://rycee.gitlab.io/home-manager/) has been provided as part of the smos repository's flake.

 You can use it like this in your `home.nix`: